oalansari82/genesis-post-sources-acfpro/README.md

 This little plugin adds a sources fields in Genesis Framework using ACF Pro.

 ## Dependencies

+### Genesis Framework
+The plugin is created to work with Genesis Framework.

+### ACF Pro
-ACF Pro - It requires ACF Pro as it completely depends on ACF Pro repeater's field.
+It requires ACF Pro as it completely depends on ACF Pro repeater's field.